Humoral immunity: Antibody production

-In humoral immune response, the naive B cells begin the maturation process in the bone marrow, gaining B-cell receptors (BCRs) along the cell surface.
+In the humoral immune response, the naive B cells begin the maturation process in the bone marrow, gaining B-cell receptors (BCRs) along the cell surface.
 These BCRs are membrane-bound protein complexes that have a high binding affinity for specific antigens; this specificity is derived from the amino acid sequence of the heavy and light polypeptide chains that constitute the variable region of the BCR.
 Once a BCR interacts with an antigen, it creates a binding signal which directs the B cell to produce a unique antibody that only binds with that antigen.
-The mature B cells then migrate from the bone marrow to the lymph nodes or other lymphatic organs, where they begin to encounter pathogens.
+The mature B cells then migrate from the bone marrow to the lymph nodes or other organs of the lymphatic system, where they begin to encounter pathogens.

 Step 1: A macrophage engulfs the pathogen.
 Step 2: The macrophage then digests the bacterium and presents the pathogen's antigens.
 Step 3: A T helper cell binds to the macrophage and becomes an activated T helper cell.
 Step 4: The activated T helper cell binds to a B cell in order to activate the B cell.
-Step 5: When the B cells are activated, some B cells turn into plasma cells and are released in the blood, while other B cells become B memory cells that quicken response for a second exposure.
+Step 5: When the B cells are activated, some B cells turn into plasma cells and are released into the blood, while other B cells become B memory cells that quicken the response to a second exposure.
 Step 6: Plasma cells then secrete antibodies, which bind to antigens to fight the invading pathogens.

 B cell activation

-When a B cell encounters an antigen, a signal is activated, the antigen binds to the receptor and is taken inside the B cell by endocytosis.
-The antigen is processed and presented on the B cell's surface again by MHC-II proteins.
-The MHC-II proteins are recognized by helper T cells, stimulating the production of proteins, allowing for B cells to multiply and the descendants to differentiate into antibody-secreting cells circulating in the blood.
-B cells can be activated through certain microbial agents without the help of T-cells and have the ability to work directly with antigens to provide responses to pathogens present.
+When a B cell encounters an antigen, a signal is activated, the antigen binds to the receptor, and is taken inside the B cell by endocytosis.
+The antigen is processed and presented on the B cell's surface again by MHC class II (MHC-II) proteins.
+The MHC-II proteins are recognized by T helper cells (T_{h} cells), which stimulate the production of proteins, allowing B cells to multiply and their descendants to differentiate into antibody-secreting cells circulating in the blood.
+B cells can be activated through certain microbial agents without the help of T cells and have the ability to work directly with antigens to respond to pathogens present.

 B cell proliferation

-The B cell waits for a helper T cell (T_{H}) to bind to the complex.
-This binding will activate the T_{H} cell, which then releases cytokines that induce B cells to divide rapidly, making thousands of identical clones of the B cell.
-These daughter cells either become plasma cells or memory cells.
-The memory B cells remain inactive here; later, when these memory B cells encounter the same antigen due to reinfection, they divide and form plasma cells.
+The B cell waits for a T_{h} cell to bind to the complex.
+This binding will activate the T_{h} cell, which then releases cytokines that induce B cells to divide rapidly, making thousands of identical clones of the B cell.
+These daughter cells either become plasma cells or memory B cells.
+The memory B cells remain inactive here; later, upon reinfection with the same antigen, they divide to form plasma cells.
 On the other hand, the plasma cells produce a large number of antibodies which are released freely into the circulatory system.

 Antibody-antigen reaction

 These antibodies will encounter antigens and bind with them.
-This will either interfere with the chemical interaction between host and foreign cells, or they may form bridges between their antigenic sites hindering their proper functioning.
+This will either interfere with the chemical interaction between host and foreign cells or may form bridges between their antigenic sites, hindering their proper functioning.
 Their presence might also attract macrophages or killer cells to attack and phagocytose them.